erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 >>> [3] + ["alfa"]
 = [3,"alfa"]
 ```
-The best way to append an element at the end of a list is via the *append* method.
+The best way to append an element at the end of a list is via the *.append* method.
 ```
 >>> list m
 >>> m.append(3.14)
 >>> print m
 [3.14]
 ```
-Inserting an element at any place in a list is done via *insert(before_index, element)*.
+Inserting an element at any place in a list is done via *.insert(before_index, element)*.
 Removing an element can only be done via its index.
 As always this can be an index from the beginning or from the end of the list.
 ```
 >>> list m
 >>> m.insert(0, 3.14)  # insert at beginning of list